DPR seals 3 fuel stations in Oyo – The Sun Nigeria

 The Department of Petroleum Resources (DPR) has sealed three fuel stations in Ogbomoso area of Oyo State for hoarding Premium Motor Spirit (PMS), also known as petrol.

-The Operations Controller of DPR, Ibadan Field Office, Mr. Oluyemi Olaonipekun, disclosed this on Monday in an interview with journalists in Ibadan.
+The Operation Controller of DPR, Ibadan Field Office, Mr. Oluyemi Olaonipekun, disclosed this on Monday during an interview with journalists in Ibadan.

-He explained that the fuel stations were sealed in Ogbomoso East when operatives of the DPR who were sent to the field discovered that the three stations had a supply of PMS, which they refused to dispense.
+He explained that the fuel stations were sealed in Ogbomoso East when operatives of the DPR who were sent to the field discovered that the three stations had supply of petrol, which they refused to dispense.

-Olaonipekun stated that the personnel of DPR were dispersed to every part of Oyo State as a result of artificial scarcity and panic-buying of petrol experienced in Ibadan, and other parts of the state last weekend
+Olaonipekun stated that the personnel of DPR were deployed to every part of state as a result of artificial scarcity and panic buying of petrol experienced in Ibadan, and other parts of the state last weekend

 The sealing carried out last week Thursday, according to him, sent signals to marketers of the product not to joke with DPR by hoarding the commodity.

-Our correspondent gathered that some fuel stations said they did not have the product last weekend and some of the stations that dispensed the commodity at the weekend experienced short queues of vehicles.
-But in many parts of Ibadan, there were no queues at fuel stations that dispensed the product.
+Daily Sun gathered that some fuel stations said they did not have the product last weekend and some of the stations that dispensed the commodity at the weekend experienced short queues of vehicles.
+But in many parts of Ibadan, there were no queues in fuel stations dispensing the product.

-Olaonipekun, who described as a false, the speculation that the Federal government intends to increase the pump price of petrol, enjoined Nigerians not to believe the news about fuel scarcity.
+Olaonipekun, who described as false, the speculation that the Federal Government intends to increase pump price of petrol, enjoined Nigerians not to believe the news about fuel scarcity.

-He further appealed to Nigerians to desist from panic buying of petrol, as he also cautioned petroleum marketers to stop hoarding of the product.
+He futher appealed to Nigerians to desist from panic buying of petrol, as he also cautioned petroleum marketers to stop hoarding products.

-Olaonipekun, however, warned that DPR would not hesitate to sanction any fuel station that hoards the product, under dispenses it or sells above the approved pump price.
+Olaonipekun, however, warned that DPR would not hesitate to sanction any fuel station that hoards the product, under dispenses or sell above the approved pump price.

 Leave a Reply